-According to a study by IBM—the American tech company, over 80% of all data is dark and unstructured and this will rise to 93% by 2020.
+According to a study made by IBM in 2018, over 80% of all data is dark and unstructured and this will rise to 93% by 2020.

 However, don’t let the name fool you: there’s nothing dark about dark data.
 In fact, it may be the light at the end of a tunnel for many businesses.
 Much like Big Data, Dark Data is a buzzword and you may hear a lot about it today.

-Why is that?
-To help you understand this, we’re going to provide you with all the important details pertaining to dark data, starting with a detailed explanation of the term.
+To help you understand its importance, we’re going to provide you all the important details related to dark data, starting with a detailed explanation of the term.

 Today, most companies have a significant amount of dark data stored in their repositories but only a few acknowledge this fact.
-One of them is Veritas—a multi-cloud data management company that admits that 52% of all stored data is dark.
+One of them is Veritas ﹘ a multi-cloud data management company that admits that 52% of all stored data is dark.
 Many such cases would come to the fore if an audit was carried out on the data of all companies.
-But, is that dark data all bad?
-Not at all!

-A tricky situation for any company to be in is in when every interaction, transaction and engagement gets captured.
-This is when companies need to prioritize -- which data to utilize and which data to push aside for safe keeping.
-Often, this results in vast amounts of unstructured or semi-structured data being stored in log file or data archives ‘just in case’ it is required in the future.
+A tricky situation for any company is when every interaction, transaction and engagement gets captured.
+This is when companies need to prioritize — which data to utilize and which data to push aside for safe keeping.
+Often, this results in vast amounts of unstructured or semi-structured data being stored in log files or data archives in case it is required in the future.

 Companies often generate much more data than they are equipped to interpret.
 For example, networking devices usually generate huge amounts of data and even if you dedicate time to collect that data, it remains dark unless you analyze it.